British travellers are entitled to travel to France simply by presenting their passport.

 How to travel to France with your favorite pets ?

-Before travelling with your pet, ensure you to :
+Before travelling with your pet, make sure you have :

 - Vaccinations and certificates up-to-date